abhivir-42/ai-data-science/implementation-plans/corrected-uagent-implementation.md

    - Runs all needed agents in sequence
    - Returns complete ML analysis

 The agent intelligently determines which steps are needed based on the user's request and executes only those agents, exactly as requested.

+## ✅ IMPLEMENTATION COMPLETED SUCCESSFULLY

+**Status**: ✅ **COMPLETE AND VERIFIED**

+**Key Achievements**:
+- 🎯 All user concerns addressed and fixed
+- 🧠 LLM-powered intelligent URL extraction
+- 🚀 Minimal uAgent wrapper following LangGraph pattern exactly
+- 🔧 Clean architecture with zero duplicate logic
+- ✅ Comprehensive testing with real-world scenarios
+- 📝 Full documentation and implementation tracking

+**Final Result**: A production-ready, intelligent data analysis uAgent that leverages the full power of the DataAnalysisAgent while maintaining clean separation of concerns and following Fetch.ai best practices.